sgneha/tic-tac-toe/README.md

 ##### One of the features that you’ll notice is that there is a numbered list to the right of the game’s board.
 This list gives you a history of all of the moves that have occurred in the game, and it is updated as the game progresses.

-we’re also using some features from ES6 — a recent version of JavaScript.
-In this tutorial, we’re using arrow functions, classes, let, and const statements.
-You can use the Babel REPL to check what ES6 code compiles to.
+I am also using some features from ES6 — a recent version of JavaScript.
+In this tutorial,I am using arrow functions, classes, let, and const statements.
+Babel REPL can be used to check what ES6 code compiles to.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project was bootstrapped with Create React App.

 ## Available Scripts